 About Filing a Claim With the City

-Due to operational challenges resulting from the ongoing COVID-19 pandemic and the state of emergency declared by the City of Ottawa on March 25, 2020, please note that the review and resolution of all claims may take up to six months or longer.
+Due to operational challenges resulting from the ongoing COVID-19 pandemic and the state of emergency declared by the City of Ottawa, please note that the review and resolution of all claims may take up to six months or longer.
 We appreciate your patience in this regard.

 If you believe that the City has been negligent in its maintenance of City facilities, roads, trees and sewers, which has caused bodily injury or damage to your property, you can file a claim against the City of Ottawa.
 Typical claims include requests for compensation for injuries from slipping on a sidewalk, foundation damage from City trees, damage to cars due to potholes, and accidents with City vehicles.

 All claims submitted to the City receive full assessment using consistent criteria and are considered on the basis of the presence of legal liability or a legislative or regulatory requirement.
 Please note that the Claims Unit only makes payment where the City of Ottawa is legally liable for the damage or injury caused.